RadSense1 setup and options

 If the sensor does not give solid results, keep in mind that there are limits to what materials a radar such as this can “see thru”.
 If the radar is placed behind a thick material, you can try to unscrew the upper part of the box

-Have a look in the FAQ in the Support section for more hints and tips.
+Check out the FAQ in the Support section for more hints and tips.

 Scroll to Top